 Legislation risk.
-On December 22, 2017, President Trump signed into law P.L.
-115-97, informally titled the Tax Cuts and Jobs Act (the "Tax Act").
-In addition to the Tax Act, Congress may consider changes to the Internal Revenue Code in the future that would have an impact on the trust.
+Congress may consider changes to the Internal Revenue Code in the future that would have an impact on the trust.
 Tax legislation proposed by the President or Congress, tax regulations proposed by the U.S. Treasury or positions taken by the Internal Revenue Service (the "IRS") could affect the value of the trust by changing the taxation or tax characterizations of the portfolio securities, or dividends and other income paid by or related to such securities.
 Congress has considered such proposals in the past and may do so in the future.
 Various legislative initiatives will be proposed from time to time in the United States and abroad which may have a negative impact on certain of the securities represented in the trust.
 No one can predict whether any legislation will be proposed, adopted or amended by Congress and no one can predict the impact that any other legislation might have on the trust or its portfolio securities.

 Tax Risk.
 The trust intends to elect and to qualify each year to be treated as a RIC under Subchapter M of the Code.
 As a RIC, the trust will not be subject to U.S. federal income tax on the portion of its net investment income and net capital gain that it distributes to unitholders, provided that it satisfies certain requirements of the Code, including a requirement that the "issuers" of the trust's assets be sufficiently diversified.
 There is no published IRS guidance or case law on how to determine the "issuer" of various derivatives that the trust will enter into.
 Therefore, there is a risk that the trust will not meet the Code's diversification requirements and will not qualify, or will be disqualified, as a RIC.
 For example, stock in another RIC is treated as automatically diversified for purposes of the RIC diversification tests.
-The trust intends to treat the Reference Asset as the issuer of the Options for diversification test purposes and, assuming the Reference Asset is stock in a RIC, the trust intends to treat the Options as "Issued" by a RIC.
-This, in turn, would allow the trust to count the Options as automatically diversified investified investments under the Code's diversification requirements.
+The trust intends to treat the Reference Asset as the issuer of the Options for diversification test purposes and, assuming the Reference Asset is stock in a RIC, the trust intends to treat the Options as "issued" by a RIC.
+This, in turn, would allow the trust to count the Options as automatically diversified investments under the Code's diversification requirements.
 If, instead, the Options are not treated as issued by a RIC for diversification test purposes (or the Reference Asset is not classified as a RIC), there is a risk that the trust could lose its RIC status.

-The trust's investments in offsetting positions with respect to the Reference Asset may affect the character of gains or losses realized by the trust under the Code's 'straddle'' rules and may increase the amount of short-term capital gain realized by the trust.
+The trust's investments in offsetting positions with respect to the Reference Asset may affect the character of gains or losses realized by the trust under the Code's "straddle" rules and may increase the amount of short-term capital gain realized by the trust.
 Such short-term capital gain is taxed as ordinary income when distributed to unitholders in a non-liquidating distribution.
 As a result, if the trust makes a non-liquidating distribution of its short-term capital gain, the amount which must be distributed to unitholders as ordinary income may be increased substantially as compared to a trust that did not engage in such transactions.
 Accordingly, unitholders could have a lower after-tax return from investing in the trust than investing directly in the Reference Asset.
-Unitholders should read the material under the heading 'Taxes-Disposition of Units (including upon the Maturity Date)'' for a description of the consequences of receiving a liquidating distribution from the trust, including a liquidating distribution of the trust's short-term capital gain.
+Unitholders should read the material under the heading "Taxes-Disposition of Units (including upon the Maturity Date)" for a description of the consequences of receiving a liquidating distribution from the trust, including a liquidating distribution of the trust's short-term capital gain.